TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentSecurityPolicy/Index.rst

 ..  todo: Explain file sites/my-site/csp.yaml in configuration section

-In the frontend, the dedicated :file:`sites/<my-site>/csp.yaml` can be used to declare CSP for a specific site as well.
+In frontend, a dedicated :file:`sites/<my-site>/csp.yaml` can be used to declare policies for a specific site, for example:

 ..  literalinclude:: _csp.yaml
     :language: yaml